claycuy/MILOWN-Lang/how-to-use.md

 # How to use
 Welcome to how to use!
 Here you will be taught how to use MILOWN-Lang.
 ### Step 1
-Copy the version of MILOWN-Lang that you want to use.
+Select the MILOWN-Lang version you want to use. then copy the cdn link.
-#### Version 0.1 BETA1
 - [English Version](english-version.md)
 - [Indonesian Version](indonesian-version.md)
 ### Step 2